Last Updated: August 7, 2025

 Phone hacking refers to accessing unauthorized data stored on a mobile device or gaining remote control.
 Phone hacking can involve but isn’t limited to listening to calls, receiving copies of text messages, and remotely infecting the device with malware.

-Cybercriminals can hack your phone remotely or gain physical access.
+Cybercriminals can hack your phone remotely or gain physical access to it.
 Worse, by gaining control over your smartphone, they can access your accounts and connected devices, such as your laptop.

 Signs Your Phone Has Been Hacked